KevinGimbel/passt/README.md

 - [License](#license)
 <!-- END mktoc -->

+---

 ## Zero Dependencies?

 `passt` only depends on Rust standard library, namely:
 - `std::fs::File`
-- `use std::io::Read`
+- `std::io::Read`

 and additionally for the CLI part:
 - `std::env`

 and no other crates.

-The only other dependency is `/dev/urandom` from which random ints are read to generate random values.
+The only other "dependency" is `/dev/urandom` from which random ints are read to generate random values.

 ## Supported operating systems